aphiria/aphiria/src/Http/Formatting/Serialization/README.md

 );
 ```

-Now, you can serialize and deserialize and User object.
+Now, you can serialize and deserialize and `User` object.
 Here's the cool part - you don't have to worry about how to deserialize or decode any of the values in `$properties` - Opulence does it for you.
 So, you can be sure that `$properties['registrationDate']` will be an instance of `DateTime`.

 <h4 id="value-object-contracts">Value Object Contracts</h4>

-Some objects or values don't have a mapping of property names to values.
-Some examples include `DateTime` and `string`.
-Opulence provides [default contracts](#default-contracts) for the most common value types, but you can register your own value object contracts like so:
+Some objects or values, such as `DateTime` and `string`, are <a href="https://en.wikipedia.org/wiki/Value_object" target="_blank">value objects</a>.
+Opulence provides [default contracts](#default-contracts) for the most common value object types, but you can register your own contracts like so:

 ```php
 $contracts->registerValueObjectContract(